AztecProtocol/aztec-packages/circuits/cpp/barretenberg/ts/README.md

 To run the tests run `yarn test`.

 To run a continuous "stress test" run `yarn simple_test` to do 10 full pk/proof/vk iterations.

-To run the same test in the browser run `yarn serve`, navigate to appropriate URL and open the console.
+This is useful for inspecting memory growth as the we continuously use the library.